csorianot/godmc_wiki/MV-GWAS-cell-counts.md

 ### Convert to gemma format
 Next, we need to generate the correct format for the multi-variate linear mixed model (MVLMM) on cell counts that we run in GEMMA.

+**IMPORTANT:** We don't run this analysis on cord blood samples.

 To do this run the following script form your home directory:
 ```
     ./13a-convert_gemma_format.sh
 ```